 - Other Professional Counseling Careers

 How to Become a Counselor in Indiana

-Indiana requires professional counselors in all major types of practice to be highly-educated and licensed.
+Indiana requires professional counselors in all major types of practice to be highly educated and appropriately licensed.
+Many schools in Indiana offer counseling programs designed specifically to meet the state’s licensing requirements.
 Most types of Indiana counseling licensure require a graduate degree and passing exam scores on national exams.

 1. Choose which area of counseling to pursue.